 Along with price, the strength of the ductless air conditioner is going to be one of the more important factors you’ll use to choose.
 You don’t want to buy, install, and find out the mini split system isn’t strong enough for the room.
 That’s too late!
 If you end up with a unit that’s too large for your room then you’re going to be wasting energy as well as ending up with hot or cold spots throughout the room.
 On the inverse of that if you purchase a unit that is too small for your room then the air conditioner will be running constantly causing your energy bills to go up and up.
 On top of that your room will never fully be cooled.
 So please ensure you do the proper research before you buy your mini split system.

 Features of the Mini Split System

 Some people only need it the air conditioner to turn on and cool the room.
 Others prefer their unit to have a timer, include a remote control, or have additional features such as heating mode.
 Like anything, you’ll probably get what you pay for.
 So if you’re a fan of “bells and whistles”, it might be a good idea to spend a few hundred dollars more.
 You never know, the higher priced model might be more energy efficient.
 And, like we learned earlier, you might even be saving money over time in the form of lower monthly energy bills.

-How Long the Ductless Air Conditioner Will Last?
+How Long Will a Ductless Air Conditioner Last?